Minazor/Minazor/README.md

 - 🌱 I’m currently learning **Machine** (you know what i mean)

-- 🔍 Passionate about Machine Learning and Data Analysis.
-Continuously exploring new techniques and optimizing models to derive insights from data.
-Let's collaborate and transform raw data into meaningful stories!
+- 🔍 Just embarked on a journey in Machine Learning and Data Analysis.
+Eagerly learning and striving to enhance my skills in these fields.

 - 📫 How to reach me **minainal@outlook.com**